KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/atomicdex-walkthrough.md

 }
 ```

 Congratulations!
-You've just been one of the first people in history to trade a currency without any help from a middleman and without even having to know your trading partner.
+You are one of the first people in history to trade a currency without any help from a middleman and without even having to know your trading partner.

-Once you've completed all the trades you want to do, you can exit with:
+When you are finished, exit using the following command:

 ```
 curl --url "http://127.0.0.1:7783" --data "{\"userpass\":\"$userpass\",\"method\":\"stop\"}"
 ```

 Please reach out to us [on Discord](https://komodoplatform.com/discord) and tell us about your experience.

-Onward and upward...